ellennickles/code-your-way-s23/week7/README.md

 self-directed project development with the support of a classroom learning community.
 The idea is to provide you with the necessary structure and timeline to complete a single project or related series of smaller projects (e.g. finishing multiple pieces for your portfolio).
-Make this course work for you to help you accomplish your goal(s)!
+Use this course to help you accomplish your goal(s)!

 There is no requirement to use specific aspects of programming.
 Focus on an idea that excites you and choose the best programming concepts and tools to help